ojpro/my-library/README.md

 ## Description

-This project is a local library for developer (anyone) where you can store any type of data and organize, for easy and effective use.
+This project is a local library for developers where they can store any type of data and organize it, for easy and effective use.